 She may have snapped at you for the 100th time in a day or yelled for no good reason, and yes, that can be infuriating to put up with.
 Do your best to not sweat the small stuff and avoid arguments as much as possible.
 When a situation gets too overwhelming, take some time to cool off and remind yourself that these behavioural tendencies may well be beyond her control.
 Acknowledging the reality of personality changes during menopause can help you both endure this phase without losing your sanity.

 Menopause and relationships can make for a tricky mix, especially if both partners do not commit to embracing what’s in store for them.
 One important aspect to brace yourself for is a change in your sex life.
 The fluctuating hormones can take a toll on a woman’s libido, and make her interest in intimacy nosedive.

 Related reading: Health benefits of sex for men and women

-“Age is just a number” is easier said than realised.
 Menopause causes drastic physical changes that require changes in lifestyle.
 But habits die hard.
-No more late night, diet restriction and newer medicines, more exercise: all these alienate a woman from her body that is changing fast and the mind that is coping with these changes.
+No more late-night shenanigans, diet restriction, new medicines and more exercise: all these can make a woman feel alienated from her body even as her mind copes with the changes.
 Give her some space to settle into these new routines.
 She needs to revaluate and rejuvenate herself.
-Respect her ‘alone time’ and overlook her self indulgence during this changes.
-She needs to get accustomed with her new identity.
-So stay out of the way and let her have a moment of peace.
+This definitely a piece of perimenopause advice for husbands to swear by.